justshare/justshare.github.io/_posts/2014-04-08-ten-best-startup-tools-for-social-media-marketing.md

 [PostPlanner](http://www.postplanner.com) has rich capabilities in creating various kinds of posts, but supports only Facebook posting.
 The interface is relatively complex as a result and some of the scheduling functionality is somewhat less obvious than the others.

 ## #5.
 PostCron

 <figure>
 <img src="http://d1hgw33z23fgm2.cloudfront.net/postcron.png"/>
-<figcaption>A bit of Buffer and not much else.
-Less relevant since Facebook added scheduling.</figcaption>
+<figcaption>Good interface especially for facebook posts.
+Free Plans have limits</figcaption>
 </figure>

 [PostCron](http://www.postcron.com) does an exceptional job of scheduling posts on various networks and even offer bulk upload capability that could come in really handy if you like to do some of your work in excel.
+Another unique feature is the ability to watermark images.
 However, they do not support networks outside of Twitter and Facebook (like linkedin as an example) and there are limits on the scheduled posts in their free plans.

 ## #6.
 Dlvr.it

 <figure>
 <img src="http://d1hgw33z23fgm2.cloudfront.net/dlvr-it.png"/>